erax83/examensarbete/README.md

 ### Decide what error meta data to store

-## Dummy app with button throwin an error
+## Dummy app with button throwing an error
 ```
 <!DOCTYPE html>
 <html lang="en">